-The call for nominations are currently openClosing date
+The call for nominations is currently closed

 Research carried out in countries other than Australia may be taken into consideration if the researcher has spent three of the last five years in Australia.
 Work carried out during the whole of the candidate's career may be taken into consideration but special weight will be given to recent work.
-From the 2021 award round the Medal and a lecture will be presented at a dinner in the Awardees State capital.
+From the 2021 award round the Medal and a lecture will be presented at a celebration in the Awardees State capital.
 The award is normally made every two years.

+This award is open to nominations for candidates from all genders.
 The Australian Academy of Science encourages nominations of female candidates and of candidates from a broad geographical distribution.

 Candidates may be put forward for more than one award.
 If a proposed candidate is already the recipient of an Academy award, the second award must be for a distinct, additional, body of work undertaken since the first award, and/or work in a different field.

-© 2020 Australian Academy of Science
+© 2023 Australian Academy of Science